 Our Orlando Campus Offers an Associate of Science in Nursing Degree

-The Associate of Science in Nursing degree program provides training to prepare college graduates to enter the nursing profession as a registered nurse.
-Classroom theory, challenging assignments, skill labs, simulations, and clinical experiences help to prepare college graduates for an entry-level nursing position.
-Upon successful completion of the program and demonstrated nursing competence, the college graduates will be eligible to apply to take the NCLEX-RN licensure examination.* Upon graduation and licensure, college graduates will be eligible to seek employment in hospitals, clinics, private duty, urgent and acute care centers, and various other medical or business facilities requiring the services of registered nurses.
+The Associate of Science in Nursing degree program provides training to prepare college graduates to enter the profession as a registered nurse (RN).
+Classroom theory, challenging assignments, skill labs, simulations, and clinical experiences help to prepare college graduates for an entry-level position.
+Upon successful completion of the nursing training degree program and demonstrated nursing competence, the college graduates will be eligible to apply to take the NCLEX-RN licensure examination.* Upon graduation and licensure, college graduates will be eligible to seek employment in hospitals, clinics, private duty, urgent and acute care centers, and various other medical or business facilities requiring the services of registered nurses (RNs).

-The nursing program includes training in the following areas.
+The nursing degree program includes training classes in the following topics:

 - Foundations of Patient Care